apache/incubator-edgent-website/site/docs/power-of-edgent.md

 ### Windowing and aggregation

 Want to do signal smoothing - create a continuously aggregated average over the last 10 readings?
-Each time a tuple is added to the window a new aggregated value computed and is added to the output stream.
+Here, each time a tuple is added to the window a new aggregated value computed and is added to the output stream.

 ```java
     TWindow<Double,Integer> window = readings.last(10, Functions.unpartitioned());